thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

   the condition message to get the problem details and attempt to resolve.

-### Namespace remains after deleting a cluster
+### Troubleshooting namespace that remains after deleting a cluster

 When you remove a managed cluster, the namespace is normally removed as part of the cluster removal process.
-In rare cases, the namespace remains with some artifacts in it.
-In that case, you must manually remove the namespace.
+In rare cases, the namespace remains with some artifacts, so you must manually remove the namespace.

 #### Symptom: Namespace remains after deleting a cluster